A Note on Counting Lattice Points in Bounded Domains: Introduction

 \section{Introduction}

 Constructing explicit summatory functions on $\mathbb{Z}^n$ is mostly trivial with Fourier techniques.
-But as soon as a boundary is imposed, identifying lattice points that are close to the boundary becomes difficult.
-The difficulty stems from Fourier duality, and it is the salient feature of virtually all lattice-point counting problems.
-At issue is the fact that improving \emph{geometric} localization via Fourier transform produces the opposite effect in the dual parameter space, and the presence of a proximate boundary makes it increasingly difficult to control error terms in the transforms.
+But as soon as a boundary is imposed, identifying lattice points that are very close to the boundary becomes difficult.
+The difficulty stems from Fourier duality, and it is the salient feature in lattice-point counting problems: At issue is the fact that discerning \emph{geometric} localization through increased resolution via Fourier transform produces the opposite effect in the dual space, and the presence of a proximate boundary makes it increasingly difficult to control error terms in the transforms of counting functions.

-In this note we are proposing a new method of locating lattice points that can be characterized as \emph{algebraic} localization.
-It is based on two observations: first, the natural numbers are represented by points in the pair-wise coprime $k$-lattices $\mathfrak{N}_k$; and second, one can define $k$-lattice analogs of the Riemann zeta function that implement prime-power $k$-tuple counting.
+In this note we propose a method of locating lattice points near boundaries that can be characterized as \emph{algebraic} localization.
+It is based on two observations: first, the natural numbers $\N_{>1}$ are represented by special points comprised of prime-power $k$-tuples in the set of all pair-wise coprime $k$-lattices $\{\mathfrak{N}_k\}$; and second, one can define $k$-lattice analogs of the Riemann zeta function that implement prime-power $k$-tuple counting.
 Together, these allow one to count integers in a bounded domain on $\mathbb{Z}_{\geq0}$, and the $k$-tuple zeta zeros (which unfortunately we do not know yet) dictate the achievable error control.
 In particular, if we are lucky enough that the zeros obey the Riemann hypothesis(RH), then the error can be anticipated to be of the same order as Chebyshev $\psi(x)$ under the RH.